atsulab/profile_site/README.md

 # Profile_site
-This is profile site for IT engineer.
+This is web template of profile site for IT engineer.
 It is "uncompleted".
 Please wait until it is completed.